lucasBruma/lucasBruma/README.md

 ## Contact

-Find all of my socials and resume in my [website](https://www.lucasbrumatti.com/)
+Find all of my socials on my [website](https://www.lucasbrumatti.com/)